e-lab/torch-toolbox/Tutorials/Clone-Jetson-SD-card.md

 sudo ./nvflash --read APP system.img --bl ardbeg/fastboot.bin --go
 ```

-After about 1,000 s (15 minutes) it will finish saying `file received successfully`.
+After about 1,000s (15 minutes) it will finish saying `file received successfully`.
 A file named `system.img` of approximately 8 GB will be created in the `bootloader` directory.

 ## Packaging